baseline-dev/docs/src/content/getting-involved/index.md

 ---

 Hi awesome human 👋.
 You made it to the page about how to get involved 🥰.
-Here are a few things where we'd really appreciate any input, thoughts or help:
+Here are a few things where we'd appreciate any input, thoughts or help:

 ## Baseline CLI